 YOU MIGHT ALSO LIKE

-You won’t get to taste all the tapas in Seville on this tour, but you’ll get to venture off the beaten path and try a few of the tapas bars that locals frequent and that you probably wouldn’t have found on your own.
+You won’t get to taste all the tapas in Seville on this tour (use this post for that!), but you’ll get to venture off the beaten path and try a few of the tapas bars that locals frequent and that you probably wouldn’t have found on your own.

 The other three tours offered by Devour Tours offer a similar experience, in other parts of the city.
 You can decide between a daytime or evening tour, and they all last around 2.5-4 hours.